Vista Ridge High School (Texas): Navy Junior Reserve Officer Training Corps

-Vista Ridge is home to a Navy Junior Reserve Officer Training Corps.
-Vista Ridge's NJROTC program, the Lone Star Company, was awarded Distinguished Unit 2012-present.
-The unit has been #2 in top units of Area 10 from 2017-present.
-The unit has an Air Rifle Marksmanship team, both Armed and Unarmed drill teams, a Color Guard team, Academics, PT, Orienteering and Cyber Patriot teams.
+The school's NJROTC program, Lone Star Company, has been designated a Distinguished Unit since 2012 and ranks among the top Area 10 units.
+It offers opportunities in Air Rifle Marksmanship, Armed and Unarmed Drill Teams, Color Guard, Orienteering, PT, and Cyber Patriot competitions.

 Marching Band

 The Ranger Marching Band has been invited to the 2023 Rose Parade in Pasadena, California.